 A singular point $0$ is called {\it admissible\/} if there exists an local coordinate neighborhood $(U;u,v)$ adjusted at $0$ such that $ E_v=2F_u,\, G_u=G_v=0 $ hold at $(0,0)$.

 \begin{definition}[Kossowski metric] If each singular point is admissible, and there exists a smooth function $\lambda$ defined on a neighborhood $(U;u,v)$ of $0$ such that

-on $U$, and $d\lambda\neq0$ hold at $(0,0)$, then $ds^2$ is called a (germ of) {\it Kossowski metric}, where $E,F,G$ are smooth functions on $U$ satisfying \eqref{eq:ds2}.
+on $U$, and $d\lambda\neq0$ holds at $(0,0)$, then $ds^2$ is called a (germ of a) {\it Kossowski metric}, where $E,F,G$ are smooth functions on $U$ satisfying \eqref{eq:ds2}.
 Moreover, if we can choose $E$, $F$, $G$, and $\lambda$ to be analytic functions, then the Kossowski metric is called {\it analytic}. \end{definition}

 As shown in \cite{HHNSUY}, the first fundamental form of a frontal-germ $f:(\R^2,0)\to (\R^3,0)$ whose singular points are all non-degenerate is a Kossowski metric.